Skip to main content

 • Naming Your Bot: In the settings, assign a "Bot Nickname."
 This helps customers easily distinguish between automated responses from the bot and messages from a human agent.

-• Displaying Employee Names: A simple toggle allows you to choose whether the specific agent's name (First + Family Name) is displayed when a human takes over a conversation, adding a personal touch to the interaction.
+• Displaying or Hiding Agents Names: A simple toggle allows you to choose whether the specific agent's name (First + Family Name) is displayed when a human takes over a conversation, adding a personal touch to the interaction.
+You can choose whether to display or hide the agent name from the conversation by toggling this button on or off.

 With the basic configuration complete, you can begin designing the interactive journey your customers will experience.